 So since you’re listening to this, you won’t be able to see the visualisation of the framework.
 It’s over in the shownotes, in all its glorious simplicity, if you ever wanted to see it.
 But imagine four segments of a circle, surrounding an inner core.

-Your brand core:
+Your brand base:

-- Your purpose; the reason your brand exists (beyond just profits!)
+• Your purpose; the reason your brand exists (beyond just profits!)

-- Vision and mission; the impact you want to make in the world and how you are going about it
+• Vision and mission; the impact you want to make in the world and how you are going about it

-- Your values; what do you believe in, and what do you stand for?
+• Your values; what do you believe in, and what do you stand for?

-- Your goals.
+• Your goals.
 Where your purpose, vision, mission and values are aspirations that guide the direction of your brand, goals are statements of specified outcomes that need to be accomplished in order to live up to those aspirations.

-So that’s your brand core, and that is what will inform and influence every single part of your brand, so don’t be tempted to skip it, even if you find it challenging.
+So that’s your brand base, and that is what will inform and influence every single part of your brand, so don’t be tempted to skip it, even if you find it challenging.
 Then, each of the four segments surrounding the core is connected with bi-directional arrows.
 That’s because, like I mentioned, a brand is not a static thing, it’s fluid.
 Each part of your brand is interlinked – every change you make to one part will impact the rest.
-That’s why it’s so important to get the brand core right before you start working on the rest: The brand core is what connects it all.
+That’s why it’s so important to get the brand core right before you start working on the rest: The brand base is what connects it all.

 The four segments that surround the brand core: